qgis/QGIS-Website/content/resources/installation-guide/index.md

 |Long Term Release|{{< param "ltrrelease" >}} {{< param "ltrcodename" >}} {{< param "ltrnote" >}}|[Installer]({{< param "ltr_msi">}}) [Checksum]({{< param "ltr_sha">}})|
 |Development|{{< param "devversion" >}} master|[Weekly snapshots]({{< param "weekly_msi">}})|

 The weekly snapshots of the nightly qgis-dev package of OSGeo4W are for users that cannot use OSGeo4W (see below) for some reason or just prefer standalone installers.
-In the feature freeze phase that also acts as **release candidate**.
+In the feature freeze phase, theset also act as **release candidate** installers.

 ## OSGeo4W installer

-More advanced QGIS users should use OSGeo4W packages, which for one make it possible to install several versions in parallel and also to do much more efficient updates as only changed components are downloaded and installed.
+More advanced QGIS users should use OSGeo4W packages.
+This installer makes it possible to install several versions of QGIS in parallel and also to do much more efficient updates as only changed components are downloaded and installed with each new release.

 The OSGeo4W repository contains a lot of software from OSGeo projects.
 QGIS and all dependencies are included, along with Python, GRASS, GDAL, etc. The installer is able to install from internet or just download all needed packages beforehand.
 The downloaded files are kept in a local directory for future installations and could also be used to install offline.

-Steps are:
+Installation steps are:

-- Download [OSGeo4W Installer](https://download.osgeo.org/osgeo4w/v2/osgeo4w-setup.exe) and start it
+- Download [OSGeo4W Installer](https://download.osgeo.org/osgeo4w/v2/osgeo4w-setup.exe) and run it.

 - Choose _Express Install_ and select _QGIS_ to install the _latest release_ and/or _QGIS LTR_ to install the _long term release_.

-Alternatively to _Express_ you also use the _Advanced Install_, navigate to the _Desktop_ section and pick one or more of the following packages:
+Alternatively, instead of doing the _Express_ install, you can use the _Advanced Install_, navigate to the _Desktop_ section and pick one or more of the following packages:

 |Release|Version|Package|Description|
 |---|---|---|---|